rtrader58/AZ-140T00-Configuring-and-Operating-Windows-Virtual-Desktops-Godeploy-/AZ-140T00 All Labs Errata.md

 Or  <br>

 If the time sync failed on the VM because the change was too large.
-Checked the date/time and the VM, manually changed the date/time to current date/time  <br>
+Manually changed the date/time to current date/time  <br>

 # Lab 1 – Deploy host pools and session hosts by using the Azure portal (Entra ID) ~60 Minutes (30 Min)